 You will be assessed on the following learning outcomes:

-- Ability to communicate, in verbal, written and graphic form, your informed opinions on contemporary planning issues and principles in Victoria and internationally, trends on these issues, and reasons for these trends;
+- Communicate their informed opinions on contemporary planning issues and principles in Australia and internationally, trends on these issues, and reasons for these trends;

-- Ability to analyse and evaluate current planning debates and related arguments on these issues and the reasons for trends and projections, and the various value positions, in relation to theory;
+- Analyze and contribute to current planning debates and related arguments on these issues and the reasons for trends and projections, and the various value positions;

-- Ability to develop solutions to identified problems;
+- Develop and evaluate solutions to identified urban problems;